djthorpe/sensors/README.md

 # Sensors

-This repository contains sensor interfaces for hardware sensors which are interfaced through SPI and/or I2C.
+This repository contains sensor interfaces for hardware sensors which are interfaced through GPIO, SPI and/or I2C.
 There are also protocols for communicating between sensors and RPC microservices for accessing sensor data remotely.

 In order to use these interfaces, the GOPI application